 “Describe an important project you’ve worked on” is one of the most common questions you can expect in an interview.
 The purpose of asking this question is to check your project management experience and project management skills.

-The other traits that they would like to check are, how you manage or deal with tough situations, your approach towards challenges, skills in leading a project successfully.
+The other traits that they would like to check are, how you manage or deal with tough situations at work, your approach towards challenges, skills in leading a project successfully.
 So, you should answer this question carefully.

 The first thing you need to do is prepare for this question in advance.
 As this is one of the common questions, you should very well be prepared with an effective answer.
 For it, you need to prepare a list of all your projects and clearly mention all the goals and the roles you have played in completing those projects.